-Serbia: Continental Wind lost permit for construction, Grid operator EMS claim revoked ministry permits1.
-July 2014. / News Serbia Energy
+Serbia: Continental Wind lost permit for construction, Grid operator EMS claim revoked ministry permits, News Serbia Energy

 Ministry of infrastructure revoked a construction permit to Continental Wind Serbia for its 145MW wind park, costing 300MEUR.
 Permit was revoked because of the issue with TSO company EMS which claims that the ownership of the power station connecting wind park and national grid have to owned and managed by EMS.
 Current legislation requires that all energy developers have to hand over the ownership of all high voltage transmission facilities to EPS as sole operator of the national grid.